 The Cafe de Paris would frequently serve more than one thousand people a day.
-The pair complimented each other, with Pond as the charming mein host, and Spiers as the accountant.
-Pond cultivated the patronage of Melbourne’s acting and literary set.
+The pair of men complimented each other, with Pond acting as the charming mein host, and Spiers serving as the accountant.
+Pond had Bohemian tendencies, and cultivated the patronage of Melbourne’s acting and literary set.

-Impressed by the large numbers of spectators at cricket matches, in 1861-2, Spiers & Pond sponsored the first ever tour of an English national cricket team to Australia.
+Impressed by the large numbers of spectators at cricket matches, Spiers & Pond sponsored the first ever tour of an English national cricket team to Australia in 1861-2.
 Each player was paid £150 plus first class travel expenses.
 Spiers & Pond made a fortune from the venture.

-In 1862 Spiers attempted to convince Charles Dickens to give a reading tour of Australia, but the author declined for health reasons.
+Spiers attempted to convince Charles Dickens (1812 – 1870) to give a reading tour of Australia in 1862, but the author had to decline for health reasons.

-In early 1863 Spiers & Pond sold their Melbourne assets and relocated to Britain.
-They had noticed the poor state of railway catering, and saw the opportunity for improvement.
-They secured a concession in a railway arch at the Metropolitan Railway’s newly-opened Farringdon Street Station, where they sold buns and other ready goods.
+Spiers & Pond sold their Melbourne assets in early 1863 and relocated to Britain.
+They had noticed the poor state of railway catering in their homeland, and saw an opportunity for improvement.
+They secured a concession in a railway arch at the Metropolitan Railway’s newly-opened Farringdon Street Station, from where they sold buns and other ready goods.
 Spiers & Pond paid the railway company a proportion of their takings in lieu of a fixed rent, in order to ensure a mutual interest in the success of the venture.

 Spiers & Pond had established concessions at several Metropolitan Railway stations by 1864.
 They won the catering contract for the London, Chatham and Dover Railway in 1865.

-In 1866 two elegant London restaurants were opened, one at Ludgate Hill Station and another at Victoria Station.
+Two elegant London restaurants were opened in 1866, one at Ludgate Hill Station and another at Victoria Station.
 The Ludgate restaurant became a popular haunt for bohemian and literary types.
 Charles Dickens praised it as one of the first places in the country where the railway traveller could get “wholesome food, decently served”.

-By 1867 Spiers & Pond operated 21 refreshment bars, including 18 on railways, and employed around 800 people.
-The company claimed to be the first to popularise low-cost wine in Britain.
+Spiers & Pond employed around 800 people by 1867, and operated 21 refreshment bars, including 18 on railways.
+Spiers & Pond claimed to be the first to popularise low-cost wine in Britain.

 Spiers & Pond helped to popularise dining in the West End.
-In 1869 they took over the Gaiety restaurant, next to the famous theatre on the Strand, which became one of the most popular restaurants in London.
-In 1873 they built the Criterion restaurant, and also the Criterion Theatre.
+They took over the Gaiety restaurant in 1869, next to the famous theatre on the Strand, which became one of the most popular restaurants in London.
+They built the Criterion restaurant and Criterion Theatre in 1873.

-Spiers & Pond were well-known for hiring attractive barmaids.
+Spiers & Pond became well-known for hiring attractive barmaids.
 Dickens described the women in their employ as “bright-eyed, cheerfully obliging nymphs”, whose beauty helped to draw in male patrons.
-George Augustus Sala pointed out their “fine physiques”.
+George Augustus Sala (1828 – 1895) pointed out their “fine physiques”.

-By 1873 Spiers & Pond had refreshment rooms at over 100 railway stations on nine different railway lines.
-The railway bars sold 8,000 gallons of sherry each week.
+Spiers & Pond had refreshment rooms at over 100 railway stations on nine different railway lines by 1873.
+The railway bars sold 8,000 gallons of sherry every week.

-From 1879 onwards, the company acquired numerous hotels including the Victoria Hotel in Manchester (lease bought for £33,000 in 1891) and Bailey’s Hotel on Gloucester Road (1894).
+Spiers & Pond acquired numerous hotels from 1879 onwards, including the Victoria Hotel in Manchester (lease bought for £33,000 in 1891) and Bailey’s Hotel on Gloucester Road (1894).